mdepak/fake-news-detection-resources/README.md

 # Fake News Detection - Resources

-This is a complementary list of resources for the book [Detecting Fake News on Social Media](https://www.morganclaypool.com/doi/abs/10.2200/S00926ED1V01Y201906DMK018).
+This is a complementary list of resources for the book [Detecting Fake News on Social Media](https://www.morganclaypool.com/doi/abs/10.2200/S00926ED1V01Y201906DMK018), Morgan \& Claypool Publishers.

 ### Datasets